strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 Upon joining the Strimzi community, I was warmly welcomed by mentors who were experts in their fields and exceptionally supportive and approachable.
 With their sense of humor, they gave me comprehensive guidance on understanding the Strimzi project governance, setting up a repository for the project I worked on, etc.
-A big shout-out to [kyguy](https://github.com/kyguy) and [pppatierno](https://github.com/ppatierno) for being my mentors and guiding me throughout the mentorship journey.
+A big shout-out to [kyguy](https://github.com/kyguy) and [ppatierno](https://github.com/ppatierno) for being my mentors and guiding me throughout the mentorship journey.
 This initial interaction set the tone for a productive and collaborative mentorship journey.

 #### The work undertaken

-The project I worked on was the MQTT-Kafka Bridge, which is a bridge that allows you to produce messages to Kafka topics using MQTT.
+The project I worked on was the MQTT-Kafka Bridge, which is a bridge that allows you to produce messages to Kafka topics using MQTT protocol.
 As I said before, I had to improve my solution, which could have been more manageable with many unnecessary components.
 Still, with the guidance of mentors, I could break down the task into manageable components.
 The mentors' feedback and code reviews were instrumental in refining my work and aligning it with Strimzi’s high standards.